 Barry concentrates his practice in matters relating to procurement, litigation and counselling related to intellectual property and technology.
 Barry has extensive experience in all aspects of patent related matters, including prosecution, counselling, opinion work, due diligence, licensing, and complex litigation.
 Barry also has extensive experience counselling clients on and litigating trade secret and antitrust matters.
 In addition to technology‐based patent and trade secret related work, Barry also works extensively in the areas of trademark and copyright related prosecution, litigation, counselling and opinion work, technology and software licensing, cybersecurity, and intellectual property due diligence.

-Prior to joining the Center, Nazli assisted startups and small businesses with intellectual property, business, employment issues as a lawyer in Boston.
-During law school, she was a Legal, Policy, and Compliance Intern at the Supplier Diversity Office of the Commonwealth of Massachusetts where she provided diversity certification guidance and training for minority and women business owners.
-Nazli is in charge of designing and implementing the Center’s innovative MyPath program that serves women entrepreneurs with product-based businesses in the creative industries.
-Nazli holds an LL.M. from UC Berkeley Law School, a J.D. from Suffolk University Law School, an Ed.M. from Harvard Graduate School of Education, and a B.S. from Yale University.
+Prior to joining the Center, Nazli assisted small businesses with intellectual property, business, employment issues as a licensed attorney in Boston.
+During law school, she was a Project Associate for the Berkeley Small Business Counseling Clinic and a member of the Berkeley Technology Law Journal.
+Nazli holds an LL.M from UC Berkeley School of Law in Law & Technology, a J.D. from Suffolk University Law School in Intellectual Property Law, an Ed.M. from Harvard Graduate School of Education, and a B.S. from Yale University.

 George Skivington, SCORE Mentor and Consultant